ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 ```

 ### Adding Content to List Pages
 When you visit http://localhost:1313/projects,you see a list of projects and nothing else.
-Let’s add some content to the page as well.
+Let's add some content to the page as well.
 To add content to list pages, you need to add an _index.md file to the folder associated with the content.
-This is similar to how you added content to your site’s home page.
+This is similar to how you added content to your site's home page.

 Create the file `content/projects/_index.md`.
 You can do this with the hugo command:
 ```shell